Ride-sharing insurance is finally here

 Are ride-sharing insurance plans available across Canada?

-Ride-sharing coverage is currently available in Ontario, Quebec, and Alberta — the provinces where Uber and other ride-share services have been legalized by some municipalities.
+Ride-sharing coverage is currently available in Ontario, Quebec, Alberta, and Atlantic Canada (N.B., N.L., N.S., P.E.I.) — the provinces where Uber and other ride-share services have been legalized by some municipalities.
 As ride-share becomes more popular in other locations, expect coverage to become increasingly accessible.

 Check back to find out when your area is getting ride-sharing insurance.